-The likelihood of this risk is assessed through review of service provider financial statements and through discussions with the service providers.
-The company currently considers the likelihood of this risk as being low.
+The likelihood of this risk is assessed through the review of service provider financial statements and through discussions with the service providers.
+The company currently considers the likelihood of this risk for major service providers as being low.
 However, as continuity of service delivery is of paramount importance, the company has a Business Continuity Plan which details how the company would deal with a service provider failure.
 This includes directly employing staff and sub-contractors until a replacement sub-contractor is in place.